jwaterson/medexpress-consultation/README.md

 design decisions made:

 - It is assumed that the frontend validates the consultation result's prospective patient email address and name.
+This validation could and should be reinforced by this service, but such measure has been omitted in the interest of time for this MVP.

 - It is assumed that a prospective patient doesn't need to sign-up/login to submit a consultation result.
-The requirement for sign-up/login would only arise at the point where a prospective patient becomes a patient (i.e. point of payment for any medication for which they are deemed eligible).
+The requirement for sign-up/login would only arise at the point where a _prospective_ patient becomes a patient (i.e. point of payment for any medication for which they are deemed eligible).

 - It is assumed that the condition id attribute is already available to the frontend when the user sends